We’ve never had a better chance …

 Offer Carbon-Offseting Options for our Students and Faculty

-Students and faculty have the option to reduce the environmental impact of their study abroad experience by voluntarily compensating the CO2 emissions created during their program through CEPA’s Carbon Reduction Project in Costa Rica.
+Students and faculty have the option to reduce the environmental impact of their study abroad experience by voluntarily compensating the CO2 emissions created during their program through CEPA’s Carbon Reduction Project in Costa Rica and carbon credits (CERs).

 What is our strategy to reach our goals?